 - Do not open or download suspicious email attachments with suspicious filenames.

 - Immediately delete suspicious emails and remember to empty your trash.

-- Scan your cPanel for malware using Virus Scanner tool.
+- Scan your cPanel or hosting account for malware using Virus Scanner tool.

 What to do if you are a victim

 If you’ve fallen and have unavoidably become a victim of spam or phishing, take these security measures into action immediately to avoid future problems:

 - When you receive emails from your bank containing activities you haven’t done, call your bank to block your card/s immediately.